Community benefit fund: major community grants

 This page provides information about the conditions you need to know to apply for a major community grant.

-If you want to apply for a major community grant in the NT you must be either:
+If you want to apply for a major community grant in the Northern Territory (NT) you must be either:

 You must be incorporated under one of the following: